-Nominations for the second year of the PACES Champions awards are now open and should be submitted by 22 January 2018.
+Nominations for the second year of the PACES Champions awards are now closed.
 The PACES Champion awards are designed recognise individuals for their commitment to the PACES examination.
 One UK and one international recipient will be chosen each year from your nominations.
-The nomination submission form and guidance can be found at https://www.mrcpuk.org/get-involved/paces-awards We look forward to announcing the 2017 winners soon.
+We look forward to announcing the 2017 winners soon.
+PACES Champions nominations for 2018 will open in the summer.